 Cardiac Risk Score Calculator

-Cardiac Risk Score calculators are typically used to determine an individual's chances of developing cardiovascular disease within a specified amount of time (usually 10 years) giving an indication of the likely benefits of prevention.
+Cardiac Risk Score calculators are typically used to determine an individual's chances of developing cardiovascular disease within a specified amount of time (typically 10 years) giving an indication of the likely benefits of prevention.
 They are based on the traditional cardiac risk factors: smoking, diabetes, age, blood pressure, weight, cholesterol, family history.
 Examples of well-known calculators are: Framingham, ASCVD, Reynolds, HeartScore.
 They are used by clinicians worldwide for assessing their patient's heart risk.

 A recent Mayo Clinic study shows that HeartTrends independently enhances calculator accuracy of ischemia detection.
 While not identical to cardiac calculators, the results are similarly indicative.